roberttwomey/ds-art-midterm/README.md

 ## Abstract

-Replace this text with three paragraphs clearly describing your concept and approach:
+For the project proposal, replace this text with three paragraphs clearly describing your concept and approach:

 - Paragraph 1: What is the cultural data set that you are analyzing?
 Why is it interesting?
 What is your research question?
 What is your hypothesis about the results?